 Top level motorsport came to Mosport in 1967, when the circuit became host to the first Canadian F1 Grand Prix.
 A crowd of 58,000 witnessed Jack Brabham triumph ahead of Denny Hulme.
 Mosport would alternate hosting of the GP with Mont-Tremblant until the latter's financial troubles saw Mosport become sole host from 1971 onwards.
 It would continue to host the race until 1977, after which F1 left permanently for Montreal.

 Safety at the circuit came under question after a number of large accidents.
 John Surtees had his biggest crash in 1965 when the suspension on his Can-Am car broke, leading to a violent accident which left him with multiple injuries.
-Two years later Ian Ashley was also injured when he crashed in qualifying of the Grand Prix.
-Then, in 1985, Manfred Winkelhock was killed when his Porsche 962 crashed at the sweeping downhill Turn 2 and gradually international motorsport drifted away.
+Two years later Ian Ashley was also injured when he crashed in qualifying for the Grand Prix.
+Worse was to come in 1985, when Manfred Winkelhock was killed when his Porsche 962 crashed at the sweeping downhill Turn 2.
+Gradually international motorsport drifted away.